shuklaaman549/Implementation-of-PuLP/README.md

 - Implementing more sophisticated optimization algorithms for larger datasets.

 ## Contribution
+This project is made by Aman Shukla and Anshum Dwivedi.
 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or create a pull request.